 What’s in it for you?

-- Commission – where my client is billed direct for the software, I get a commission from having made the introduction, and because Central Accounting is a cloud based SaaS (Software as a Service) business application, clients essentially rent the application, and as long as they continue to rent, commission continues to be payable on the rentals so I have an ongoing revenue stream
+Central Accounting is a cloud based SaaS (Software as a Service) business application so clients essentially rent the application, and as long as they continue to rent, commission continues to be payable on the rentals.

 Who are you?

-You are engaged in providing services to small firms of up to 50 staff, and who need more than just a basic bookkeeping application as they have more complex requirements such as stock control, or a need to plan their production or projects.
+You are a sales professional probably already engaged in selling goods and services, perhaps including IT products and services, to small firms of up to 50 staff, and who need more than just a basic bookkeeping application as they have more complex requirements such as stock control, or a need to plan their production or projects.

 What is Central Accounting?

 Central Accounting is a cloud based ERP (Enterprise Resource Planning) application – see www.centralaccounting.co.uk/erp-software for a guide to ERP, and www.centralaccounting.co.uk/features for the main features of the Central Accounting application.